Kandy-IO/kandy-hid-sdk/README.md

 ##### Jabra Speak 710
 - pressing the red Call End button on the base

+#### Call Swap
+- When preconditions are met, performing a 'call_hold' action on the device (see above) will signal the controlling application to swap between the active and a held call.
+See [call swap documentation](./docs/swap.md).

 ## Error Handling

 Most errors are handled gracefully within kandy-hid - device connection, disconnection, power off, etc. Keep an eye on logs.